kaust-vislab/tensorflow-cpu-data-science-project/README.md

 ## Using Docker

-In order to build Docker images for your project and run containers with GPU acceleration you will need to install [Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) and
+In order to build Docker images for your project and run containers you will need to install [Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) and
 [Docker Compose](https://docs.docker.com/compose/install/).